 The chemical engineering program at the University of Dayton is accredited by the Engineering Accreditation Commission of ABET, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012, telephone: 410-347-7700.

 Program requirements can be found in the online Catalog.
 Click the "Review Degree Requirements" link and select your area of interest.

 A variety of opportunities are available to students majoring in chemical engineering.
-Whether you're curious what career opportunities await you; what internships, research projects or student clubs are available; or who your professors will be, we can help you find the answers.
+Whether you're curious about career opportunities, internships, research projects or student clubs, we can help you find the answers.